Mathias Jensen (footballer, born 2005)

-Mathias "P" Jensen (born 14 April 2005) is a Danish professional footballer who plays as a midfielder for Danish Superliga club Brøndby IF.
-He made his senior debut for Brøndby in July 2025.
+Mathias Appelgren Jensen (born 14 April 2005) is a Danish professional footballer who plays as a midfielder for Danish 1st Division club Vejle.

-Early life and youth career
+Career

+Brøndby

-Mathias Jensen was born in Glostrup, Denmark, and joined Brøndby IF's academy at the age of five.
+Jensen joined Brøndby's academy at the age of five.
 He progressed through the youth teams and became a standout player at U17 and U19 level.
 In early 2024, he signed a U20 contract with the club.

-Club career

-Brøndby IF

-Jensen was a key player in Brøndby’s youth setup and in July 2025 signed a two-year full-time professional contract with the club, keeping him at Brøndby until June 2027.
+In July 2025, Jensen signed a two-year full-time professional contract with the club, keeping him at Brøndby until June 2027.

 Shortly after signing the new deal, he was promoted to the first team ahead of the 2025–26 season and assigned shirt number 42.
 On 20 July 2025, he made his senior debut in the Danish Superliga, coming on as an early substitute in a 3–0 home victory over Silkeborg IF.

+Vejle

+On 2 September 2026, the closing day of the Danish transfer window, Jensen joined Danish 1st Division club Vejle on a permanent transfer, signing a contract until 30 June 2030 and taking the number 8 shirt.
+The move was for a reported guaranteed fee of €500,000, rising to €750,000 with bonuses, with Brøndby reportedly retaining a buy-back clause allowing them to re-sign him if certain conditions were met.
+The move followed a period in which Jensen had lost his place at Brøndby, playing 70 minutes across two of the club's opening five matches.
+Vejle led the second tier after six rounds at the time of his arrival.

+Jensen made his debut for Vejle on 4 September, replacing Thomas Gundelund in the 65th minute of a 4–1 home win over Vendsyssel FF.
+The following week, on 11 September, he made his first start for the club in a 0–0 away draw against Hobro IK.